Valliammai-Subramanian/Valliammai-Subramanian.github.io/_pages/home.md

 Feel free to explore my site.

-+ The portfolio tab contains several of my lecture notes prepared for my juniors and coding challenges in some programming languages that I know
++ The portfolio tab contains several of my lecture notes prepared for my juniors and coding challenges in some programming languages
 + The posts tab contains a quick self-learning guide for software developers
 + A quick self-learning guide for software developers can be found in my post <a href="https://valliammai-subramanian.github.io//Online-Courses/"> here </a>